 Five Steps to Career Planning

-Reflection and Self-Evaluation –The first step in career planning should be to gather information about yourself to assist in making a decision about a career.
+Reflection and Self-Evaluation –The first step in career planning should be to gather information about yourself to assist in deciding on a career.
 Contact the Academic Dean.

 Exploration –The second step is to explore and research your options.
 Exploring takes your self-assessment a step further by looking at your personal interests, skills, values, and work-life needs and narrowing down areas of possibilities.